Historical Figure

 About Constantine I

-Constantine I, also known as Constantine the Great, or known mononymously as Constantine, was Roman emperor from AD 306 to 337 and the first Roman emperor to convert to Christianity.
-He played a pivotal role in elevating the status of Christianity in Rome, the Edict of Milan decriminalising Christian practice and ceasing Christian persecution.
+Constantine I, also known as Constantine the Great, was Roman emperor from AD 306 to 337 and the first Roman emperor to convert to Christianity.
+He played a pivotal role in elevating the status of Christianity in the Roman Empire, the Edict of Milan decriminalising Christian practice and ceasing Christian persecution.
 This was a turning point in the Christianisation of the Roman Empire.
 He founded the city of Constantinople and made it the capital of the Empire, which it remained for over a millennium.Wikipedia ↗

 Associated Events